usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 In this tutorial you will learn how to:
-  - Read data from a camera,
+  - Receive messages from a camera,
   - Store the data internally in Python classes,
   - Display the data on the standard output.